Scoppio/megamek/megamek/docs/Archive Stuff/maps/Map Editor-readme.txt

     individual type of terrain may only appear once in a hex.

-    See the list below for details on the types of terrain and the levels that the game expects them at.
+    See the list below for details on the types of terrain and the levels that the TWGame expects them at.

-    The exits parameter is internally set by the game.
+    The exits parameter is internally set by the twGame.
 It is a 6-bit integer, with each bit representing a side of the hex, starting at the top and proceeding clockwise around the edges.
 A bit is set if the hex in that direction has the same type of terrain present.
 There is usually no reason